-Our CEO provides recommendations to the Committee on the compensation of each of the other NEOs.
-The CEO develops recommendations using third-party data, assessments of individual performance and achievement of the Company's strategic and tactical plans, the state of the business environment, and input from our human resources department on various factors (e.g., compensation history, tenure, responsibilities, market data for competitive positions and retention concerns).
-The Committee considers our CEO's recommendations together with the input of our independent compensation consultant; however, all final compensation decisions affecting NEOs' pay are made by the Committee itself.
-Additionally, all aspects of the CEO's compensation and resulting compensation decisions are determined by the Committee.
+Our Chief Executive Officer provides recommendations to the Compensation Committee on the compensation of each of the other NEOs.
+The Chief Executive Officer develops recommendations using third-party data, assessments of executives' individual performance and achievement of the Company's strategic and tactical plans, and input from our human resources department on various factors (e.g., compensation history, tenure, responsibilities, market data for competitive positions and retention concerns).
+The Compensation Committee considers our Chief Executive Officer's recommendations together with the input of our independent compensation consultant; however, all final compensation decisions affecting executive officer pay are made by the Compensation Committee itself.
+Additionally, all aspects of the Chief Executive Officer's compensation and resulting compensation decisions are determined by the Compensation Committee.